sjenning/sts-preflight/README.md

   sts-preflight [command]

 Available Commands:
-  assume      A brief description of your command create      A brief description of your command destroy     A brief description of your command help        Help about any command token       A brief description of your command
+  assume      Get STS credentials using an OIDC token (not implemented yet) create      Creates STS infrastructure in AWS destroy     Removes STS infrastructure from AWS (not implemented yet) help        Help about any command token       Creates a token signed by the RSA private key and validated by the OIDC provider
 ```
 ### Create
 ```
-./sts-preflight create
+./sts-preflight create --infra-name example --region us-west-1
 ```
 This command
 * creates an RSA keypair
 * create a JKWS document with the public part of the keypair
 * creates an OIDC discovery document
-* creates s3 bucket with the discovery and JKWS documents
+* creates s3 bucket with the discovery and JKWS documents in the specified region
 * creates an OIDC provider in IAM whose issuer is the s3 bucket URL
 * creates an installer Role with the OIDC provider as a Trusted Entity and attaches an Administrator policy

-The role ARN is stored in `_output/role-arn`
 ### Token
 ```
 ./sts-create token